kennykded/alx-system_engineering-devops/README.md

-This is an ALX project on Shell Basics.
+This is a ALX repository  on System Engineering Devops.